mikepfeiffer/azure-network-101/Project 1/README.md

 ufw allow mysql
 ```

+You'll use the first command to edit the file with *nano*, and the remaining commands will restart MySQL and allow connectivity via the local firewall.

 ## 7. Create a Database

 Open the cloud shell and SSH to the SQL server.
 Run the following commands to create a new database for wordpress.
-Notice that we're granting access to a user at a specific IP address... this is the private IP of the web server.

 ```
 mysql -u root -p